Summary of my Post HS Life from Classmates.com

 I had a bunch of stuff on aol's free websites, but they disappeared.

 I lost several sites full of school related photos when msn dropped them.
-I did "migrate" most of the old msn sites to multiply.com went they offered.
-I have one in my name with all the others as groups.
-I just made a group for Eastampton pictures on that too.
+I did "migrate" most of the old msn sites to multiply.com when they offered, but then, they, too, closed down.
+I salvaged what I could.

 Oh, and not to forget the gazillion photo collections I have all over the place: shutterfly, Kodak, snapfish, photobucket......